jk-labs-inc/jokerace/README.md

 ## Pre-requisites
 - `yarn` installed
 - `node` version >= `17.0.0`
-- Have an Ethereum wallet (like MetaMask for instance)
 ## Before you start
 - Navigate to `packages/react-app-revamp` (the v2 site package)
 - Install dependencies with `yarn install`